POLDER-Crew/polder-federated-search/README.md

 #### Helm/Kubernetes

-1. To build and run the web app, Helm needs to know about some environment variables.
-There are examples ones in `dev.env` - copy it to `.env` and fill in the correct values for you.
-Save the file and then run `source .env`.
 1. Install helm (on OS X, something like `brew install helm`), or visit the [Helm website](http://helm.sh) for instructions.
 1. This Helm chart uses an ingress controller, which you need to install, like this:
     ```